@supergrain/silo

 // services/store.ts

-import { type DocumentAdapter, type DocumentStore } from "@supergrain/silo";
+import { AdapterError, type DocumentAdapter, type DocumentStore } from "@supergrain/silo";

 import { createDocumentStoreContext } from "@supergrain/silo/react";